mattparker/lamplighthelp/source/21-1-2_Comms_Module-_Types_of_Logged_Comm.markdown

 ### Add a {{Comm}} Type

+- Go to 'admin -> system administration', find the 'Communication Settings' box in the top section and click on 'Edit types of Logged Communications'.
 - The items currently in the list will show in boxes on the page.
 Above these are 'add new item' (to add a single item) and 'bulk add item' (to add a number of items) buttons.

 #### If you are adding a single item: